 Some things are just out of our control.
 Over a 100 thousand of us die due to unintentional injury and that’s not even counting people who fall from on high or automobile deaths.
 Heck, 38 thousand accidentally poison themselves to death.
 Not a lot we can say about this except be careful out there people!

 Women have it worse than men when it comes to diabetes.
 While the male rate of death by diabetes has fallen, women have stayed pretty much on average.
 Also, the biological differences between the sexes affects their ability to develop diabetes.
 Women can get gestational diabetes when pregnant.
 And the disease can cause problems during the that pregnancy and when giving birth.
 Over 246 million people have diabetes, almost a third of them don’t even know it.
 Since it’s becoming an epidemic, make sure you know where you stand.
-Get tested!
+Get a Diabetes Test!

 8. Influenza & Pneumonia